serramatutu/toolbelt/README.md

 2. Clone this repo
 3. Add the repo to your `PATH`
 4. Create a `.env` file with your variables, based on `.env.default`
+5. In each folder you'll use `tb`, create a `.tb` file with extra folder-specific variables.

 Some commands need extra dependencies, e.g `kube` commands may need `kubectl` and/or `istioctl`.
 Make sure you install the dependencies of the commands you use.